Liver Cancer Surgeon

 Liver Cancer Screening

 When liver cancer is detected early, it is small, localised, and easier to treat.
 Survival rates are also better when liver cancer is detected early.
-Screening is advised for high risk groups e.g. liver cirrhosis, chronic hepatitis B/C infection, healthcare workers.
+Screening with a liver cancer doctor is advised for high-risk groups e.g. liver cirrhosis, chronic hepatitis B/C infection, healthcare workers.
 Regular screening may involve blood tests for Hepatitis B/C, alpha-fetoprotein (AFP) and liver function, as well as an ultrasound scan every 6 months.

 What are the Symptoms of Liver Cancer?